 The logistics industry trends are dependent on significant changes that are driven by the implementation of technology-driven innovations in the business processes.
 The next-generation logistics management solutions are moving towards making the global supply chains more customer-centric and sustainable.
 Automation in logistics processes brings out a significant increase in productivity and efficiency in the workflow.
 The improvement of transparency and traceability of the supply chain is vital to maintain a flexible and dynamic relationship between the various stakeholders.

 Covering more than 1.116.000 startups & emerging companies, we use our proprietary StartUs Insights Platform to identify innovative applications and solutions that will impact the logistics sector in 2020 and beyond.
-Our Innovation Analysts conducted exhaustive data-driven research to identify the various innovation trends and technologies emerging in the logistics industry.
-We analyzed 901 startups and emerging companies and present 20 highly relevant solutions for the top 10 logistics industry trends.
+Our Innovation Analysts conducted exhaustive data-driven research to identify the various innovation trends and technologies emerging in logistics.
+For this research, we analyzed 901 startups and emerging companies and present the Top 10 Logistics Trends along with 20 highly relevant solutions for each of them.

 The Tree Map below illustrates the top 10 logistics industry trends that will impact companies in 2020 and beyond.
 The internet of things (IoT) plays a major role in the sector from establishing automated warehouses to tracking couriers and packages.
 Artificial intelligence (AI)-enabled platforms and solutions continuously learn several tedious logistics processes in order to start automating traditionally manual tasks.
 The easing of regulations around drones, and their usage, is set to boost not only last-mile delivery but also robotic applications for the industry as a whole.